 How the coronavirus is impacting the wedding industry

 Because of the fast-spreading nature of this virus, quarantines have been issued in several countries in an effort to slow the spread.
 As a result, many factories and businesses have closed down, specifically ones in China, which is where 80% of Western wedding dresses are produced.
 The effects have now spread to many areas of the US and we are starting to see shutdowns/lockdowns in major cities and even statewide.

 If you’re getting married this year in 2021

-If your wedding is in 2020, your plans could be majorly impacted.
-Now that the virus has spread throughout the US, you will want to take proper precautions to ensure the safety of yourselves and your guests.
+If your wedding is in 2021, your plans could still be majorly impacted.
+No matter where in the US your wedding is taking place, you will want to take proper precautions to ensure the safety of yourselves and your guests.
 This might include making the hard decision to postpone your celebration to a later date.

 Here are a few things to keep in mind when weighing up the options and making your decisions: